rerorero/kafka-smt-jsonpath-tools/README.md

-# kafka-stm-payload-basis-router
+# kafka-smt-payload-basis-router
-Kafka connect single transform routing topic based on the field in message
+Kafka connect single messge transform for topi routing based on the field in a message.